-ELEMENTS OF ASSESSMENT Use HESA KIS definitions]
+ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements

-WRITTEN EXAMINATION COURSEW ORK PRA CTICAL
+and Components of Assessment

-E1 (Examination) % C1 (Coursework) 50% P1 (Practical) 50%
+E1 C1 50% P1 (Pr 50%

-E2 (Clinical % A1 (Generic %

-Examination) Assessment)

-T1 (Test) %
+(Examination) (Coursework) ,

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Assistant Practitioner
+SUBJECT ASSESSMENT PANEL to which module should be linked: Assistant Practitioner

 To provide students with a comprehensive understanding of the legal and ethical framework underpinning and governing practice.
 Students will be required to illustrate their own individual responsibilities in practice and demonstrate knowledge of effective leadership styles suitable for healthcare environments.
 In addition, students will have to demonstrate a recognition of, and adherence to, accountability, duty of candour and liability procedures.